Connie C. Lu

-Connie C. Lu is a Taiwanese-American inorganic chemist and a Professor of Chemistry at the University of Minnesota, Twin Cities.
+Connie C. Lu is a Taiwanese-American inorganic chemist and a professor of chemistry at the University of Bonn.
+She was previously a professor of chemistry at the University of Minnesota, Twin Cities.
 Lu's research focuses on the synthesis of novel bimetallic coordination complexes, as well as metal-organic frameworks.
 These molecules and materials are investigated for the catalytic conversion of small molecules like as N2 and CO2 into value-added chemicals like ammonia and methanol.
 Lu is the recipient of multiple awards for her research, including the National Science Foundation CAREER Award and the Sloan Research Fellowship in 2013, and an Early Career Award from the University of Minnesota's Initiative for Renewable Energy and the Environment in 2010.

 Early life and education

 Lu grew up in Miami, Florida, the daughter of immigrants from Taiwan.
-She studied Chemistry at the Massachusetts Institute of Technology, earning her B.S. in 2000.
+She studied chemistry at the Massachusetts Institute of Technology, earning her B.S. in 2000.
 As an undergraduate, she conducted research under Prof. Vernon Ingram on peptides that ameliorate amyloid beta neurotoxicity.

 She then went on to graduate studies at the California Institute of Technology, where she studied novel coordination chemistry and small molecule reactivity with Prof. Jonas C. Peters.
 Lu's doctoral work focused on the reactivity of zwitterionic palladium(II) complexes with CO, ethylene and amines, as well as tetrahedral manganese complexes and reductive cleavage of CO2 with an iron(I) complex.
 She earned her Ph.D. in 2006, with a thesis entitled The Chemistry of Tris(phosphino)borate Manganese and Iron Platforms.

 Lu conducted postdoctoral studies at the Max Planck Institute for Bioinorganic Chemistry from 2006 to 2009, under the mentorship of Prof. Karl Wieghardt.
 Under Wieghardt, Lu studied first-row transition metal complexes synthesized with redox non-innocent α-iminopyridine ligands.
 Lu also reported the synthesis and characterization of a chromium iminyl radical complex, using the α-iminopyridine ligand system.

 Independent career

-In 2009, Lu began her independent career at the University of Minnesota, Twin Cities as an assistant professor in the Department of Chemistry.
-She was promoted to Associate Professor with tenure in 2015, and full Professor in 2020.
+In 2009, Lu began her independent career at the University of Minnesota, Twin Cities as an assistant professor in the department of chemistry.
+She was promoted to associate professor with tenure in 2015, and full professor in 2020.
+She moved her laboratory to the University of Bonn in 2022.

 Her research focuses on the synthesis and characterization of bimetallic complexes, especially those that contain a metal-metal bond.
 The Lu group has developed a series of trianionic, tripodal ligands that can coordinate two metals at close proximity, allowing for the formation for a metal-metal bond in a coordination complex.
 The metal-metal bond order can range from bond orders of less than one to a quintuple bond, as between manganese and chromium in a complex reported in 2013, and between two chromium atoms in a complex reported in 2015.

 These coordination complexes are also active for catalytic reactions of small molecules, such as the silylation of nitrogen by a dicobalt complex, and alkene hydrogenation by nickel-group 13 element complexes.